I know some of you aren’t big fans of coconut, but I love the flavor -- especially when paired with chocolate.

 How to Make Chocolate Chip Cookies with Coconut

-The cookies are a great combination of soft and chewy, like a mix between macaroons and chocolate chip cookies.
-The recipe calls for shredded unsweetened coconut so that the coconut flavor shines through and isn't masked by too much sweetness.
+These cookies are a great combination of soft and chewy, like a cross between macaroons and chocolate chip cookies.
+The recipe calls for shredded unsweetened coconut, so the coconut flavor shines through and isn't masked by too much sweetness.
 (I used the product from Bob's Red Mill.)

-These cookies freeze well – put the baked and cooled cookies in an airtight container and place in the freezer.
+These cookies freeze well.
+Simply put the baked and cooled cookies in an airtight container and place in the freezer.
 This way, you can have a sweet treat anytime you want by popping them in the microwave for about a minute — just enough time to pour a glass of milk.

 I usually bake my cookies one sheet at a time to help them bake evenly.
 If you prefer, or are crunched for time, bake two sheets at a time with one sheet in the upper third of the oven and the other in the lower third of the oven, switching the pans halfway through the baking time.

 1 teaspoon kosher salt

 1 cup (2 sticks, 227g) unsalted butter, at room temperature

 1 tablespoon vanilla extract

 1 1/4 cup (213g) semisweet chocolate chips